Sanae Takaichi: Premiership (2025–present)

-After becoming prime minister on 21 October, Takaichi formed her cabinet.
+After becoming prime minister on 21 October, Takaichi formed her first cabinet.
 While she had said that she wanted her cabinet to include as many women as those in the Nordic countries, only two women actually joined the cabinet: Satsuki Katayama as Japan's first female finance minister, and Kimi Onoda as economic security minister.
 In her inaugural press conference, Takaichi said that she "prioritised equality of opportunity" above all else, and had selected ministers based on their qualifications, not gender.

 The cabinet was viewed as favoring party unity, with Takaichi's rivals receiving key positions: Toshimitsu Motegi as foreign minister, Yoshimasa Hayashi as internal affairs minister and Shinjiro Koizumi as defense minister.
 Ishiba's confidant Ryosei Akazawa was promoted to minister of economy, trade and industry, showing a degree of continuity.
 Chief Cabinet Secretary Minoru Kihara, however, is ideologically aligned with Takaichi, a break from recent prime ministers.

-During the first press conference of her premiership on 21 October 2025, Takaichi outlined her key priorities such as tackling rising inflation and said that she would work to implement suspension of the provisional gasoline tax rate.
-Takaichi also announced her other plans such as the proposal for creating a back-up capital region, overhauling Japan's social security system, revising the constitution, and creating a majority government to bring stability, while listening to opposition parties regarding national policies and raising the national tax-free income threshold, which are also in line with her agreement with the Japan Innovation Party.
-Takaichi stated that crisis management is part of her core agendas in her premiership and laid out her plans to increase the collaboration of the public and private sectors in investing in economic, energy, and food security.

-According to local reports, Takaichi is currently planning a ¥13.9 trillion ($92.19 billion) economic stimulus package as part of her first economic initiative policies aimed for "responsible proactive fiscal policy", which has three main pillars; namely measures to counter inflation, investment in growth industries, and national security.
-Other proposals include the expansion of local government grants for small and medium businesses and additional investments in technology such as artificial intelligence and semiconductors.
+During the first press conference of her premiership on 21 October 2025, Takaichi outlined her priorities such as tackling rising inflation and said that she would work to implement suspension of the provisional gasoline tax rate.
+According to local reports, Takaichi planned a ¥13.9 trillion ($92.19 billion) economic stimulus package as part of her first economic initiative policies aimed at "responsible proactive fiscal policy", with three main pillars: measures to counter inflation, investment in growth industries, and national security.
+Other proposals included the expansion of local government grants for small and medium-sized businesses and additional investments in technology such as artificial intelligence and semiconductors.